Iran MPs urge ban on presidential runs by Rafsanjani, Mashaie

 "The same ones who tried to replace Islamism with nationalism have ... gathered the corrupt and the liberals around them," the letter read.
 "The Guardian Council, as in the past, can block the way for deviants and seditionists."

-The presidential field is otherwise top-heavy with conservatives loyal to Khamenei including Saeed Jalili, chief negotiator in talks with world powers on Iran's disputed nuclear programme, and former foreign minister Ali Akbar Velayati.
+The presidential field is otherwise top-heavy with conservatives loyal to Khamenei including Saeed Jalili, chief negotiator in talks with world powers on Iran's disputed nuclear program, and former foreign minister Ali Akbar Velayati.

 The Guardian Council is due to issue a final list of approved candidates around May 23.